eZmaxinc/eZmax-SDK-go/docs/EzsignsignatureSignV1Request.md

 NewEzsignsignatureSignV1RequestWithDefaults instantiates a new EzsignsignatureSignV1Request object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetFkiEzsignsigningreasonID

+`func (o *EzsignsignatureSignV1Request) GetFkiEzsignsigningreasonID() int32`

+GetFkiEzsignsigningreasonID returns the FkiEzsignsigningreasonID field if non-nil, zero value otherwise.

+### GetFkiEzsignsigningreasonIDOk

+`func (o *EzsignsignatureSignV1Request) GetFkiEzsignsigningreasonIDOk() (*int32, bool)`

+GetFkiEzsignsigningreasonIDOk returns a tuple with the FkiEzsignsigningreasonID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiEzsignsigningreasonID

+`func (o *EzsignsignatureSignV1Request) SetFkiEzsignsigningreasonID(v int32)`

+SetFkiEzsignsigningreasonID sets FkiEzsignsigningreasonID field to given value.

+### HasFkiEzsignsigningreasonID

+`func (o *EzsignsignatureSignV1Request) HasFkiEzsignsigningreasonID() bool`

+HasFkiEzsignsigningreasonID returns a boolean if a field has been set.

 ### GetSValue